World Suicide Prevention Day Brochure

 Everyone can make a contribution in preventing suicide.
 Suicidal behaviour is universal, knows no boundaries so it affects everyone.
 The millions of people affected each year by suicidal behaviour have exclusive insight and unique voices.
 Their experiences are invaluable for informing suicide prevention measures and influencing the provision of supports for suicidal people and those around them.
 The involvement of people with lived experience of suicide in research, evaluation and intervention should be central to the work of every organisation addressing suicidal behaviour.

-This year is the first WSPD with the theme “Working Together to Prevent Suicide.”
-This theme will be retained for WSPD in 2019 and 2020.
+This is the second year that the WSPD theme is “Working Together to Prevent Suicide.”
+This theme will also be used for WSPD 2020.
 We have chosen this theme as it highlights the most essential ingredient for effective global suicide prevention- collaboration.
 We all have a role to play and together we can collectively address the challenges presented by suicidal behaviour in society today.
 On September 10th, join with us and many others across the world who are playing their part in the prevention of suicide.
-Be sure to involve or invite other local organisations and collaborators to organise an event to mark WSPD 2018.
+Be sure to involve or invite other local organisations and collaborators to organise an event to mark WSPD 2019.

 “Every day, we lose many lives to suicide, and many